The history of the Joe Duddington Grave Marking Project

-Joseph “Joe” Duddington was the driver of the A4 Pacific Class Steam Locomotive, ‘Mallard’, when it broke the world speed record for steam locomotives, a record that stands today.
+On the 3rd of July 1938, Joe was the driver of the A4 Pacific Class Steam Locomotive, ‘Mallard’, when it broke the world speed record for steam locomotives, a record that stands today.
 He was personally selected by Sir Nigel Gresley, the designer of the ‘Mallard’, for this important role.
 Joe worked for the LNER until his retirement in 1944.

 Despite playing a pivotal role in this still unbroken world record, when Joe died in 1953, he was buried in an unmarked grave in Hyde Park Cemetery, Doncaster.

 Matthew Delaney, Joe’s great-grandson, and Helen, Secretary of the Friends of Hyde Park Cemetery